davebenson/doom4-walkthrough/README.md

 Instead of charging out island-hopping, turn right, and go up some stairs to overlook a Mancubus and 2 Revenants fighting.
 Help them kill each other with a suitable weapon (ie Rocket Launch or Gauss Cannon).

 Go ahead and island-hop over to the largest platform which should have some shotgun ammo.
 Turning left, 2 Cacodaemons will appear: kill them (using e.g. the rocket launcher).
 Go to the edge where the Cacodaemons appeared, and look across the chasm to see that a few islands connect you to another dilapidated staircase across the way.
 Make your way over.
-The landing hand a few small health, a Codex Entry "Monsters / Mancubus" and Gas.
+The landing hand a few small health, CODEX ENTRY "Monsters / Mancubus" and Gas.

 3 Unwilling and a Mancubus guard another tunnel: you should get a Checkpoint here.

 Continue up some stairs, to find 4 more Unwilling wandering around some armor: good target fodder.

-A Codex Entry "Artifacts / Slayer's Testament #3" is found.
+A CODEX ENTRY "Artifacts / Slayer's Testament #3" is found.

 The last easy fight is about 5 Imps fighting 10 Unwilling.
 (I like to work on the Savagery Rune and the Seek and Destroy Rune for this easy fight).

 Don't miss ELITE GUARD 6.4 here!  (to the left from the way you entered)

-Enter a well-stocked tunnel ending with a Codex Entry "UAC Personnel / Olivia Pierce" for a Checkpoint preceding the final fight of the mission.
+Enter a well-stocked tunnel ending with CODEX ENTRY "UAC Personnel / Olivia Pierce" for a Checkpoint preceding the final fight of the mission.

 ## Mission 6:  Fight: Finale